 complaint - For your convenience only.)

-Complaints can be made in person, mail, phone, or email.
+Complaints can be made in person, or by mail, phone, or email.

 Woolwich Township Police Department